A guide for men to attract women, deepen their understanding of women, and use relationships as a tool to heal, evolve, and find a higher purpose.

 Women want to be able to trust you in your direction and decision-making abilities.
 She wants to know you’ll take charge if she relaxes her masculine edge and rests in her feminine - financially, sexually, emotionally, and spiritually.
 You don’t need to be rich, you have to be financially responsible, take your future into account, and have direction and purpose.
 When she complains about finances, she’s normally complaining about your lack of masculine capacity in being able to direct your life with clarity, purpose, integrity, and wisdom.
 The money itself is secondary.
 A women’s true desire is to relax and surrender, and let the masculine guide, direct, and make the decisions.
 She doesn’t want to plan and analyze options, she wants to relax into her feminine which is pure energy.

 When a man expects the feminine to make decisions and be accountable for the results, it magnifies her own masculinity, and she becomes sharp, angular, and distrustful of your love.
 She’ll cease to trust your masculine capacity and she’ll become her own man.
-Direction in life is a masculine trait.
+The direction in life is a masculine trait.
 The less masculine you are, the more the woman will take on her masculinity.
 Yet, this will depolarize you and create conflict.
 For example, as a man, you might love to hear your partner say on your birthday, “We can do anything you want!”
 On the contrary, a woman wants a man to take control and plan everything for her.
 She wants you to say, “Pack your bags.
 I have the entire weekend planned!”
 In situations that need a decision, always tell her what you would do and why while also trusting her feelings.
 Never say “Whatever you want to do honey.”
 Your word is your purpose and part of your masculine core.
 She wants you to say what you’re going to do and then do it.
 She wants you to follow through on your word.

 David Deida describes women in the following way: The feminine is an endless source of love, inspiration, and power, both physically and spiritually.
 Women are connected to nature in ways the masculine isn’t.
 They may seem wild or irresponsible but they are just free of the need to be governed by logic, reason, and control.
 Women are free to be moved by love and life itself, uncontrolled and undirected by goals and structure.
 This is what you get within feminine energy: a woman with varying emotions, a woman that changes her mind, a woman that is sensitive to the subtle energies in the relationship.
 The same unstable energy that frustrates you is the same energy that turns you on.
 You need to learn to embrace both.